bmp-dot/test/index.rst

 ++++++++++++++++++

 -  Replace ``<ec2-ip-address>`` and ``<ec2-role-name>`` from the
-   previous steps to get the keys. **Copy response to text file** as you will need these stolen crendentials
+   previous steps to get the keys.
+.. note::  **Copy response to text file** as you will need these stolen crendentials

 .. code:: bash